Panda88CO/udi-Blink/README.md

 (Furutre will add ability to have the picture emailed automatically to the user account)

 # Setup
 User needs provide username and password used for the Blink App.
-A one time/2way authentication may also be needed.
-In the case of 2 way autenticantion.
-Obtain the code using the Blink app and enter the data under configuration
+A 2FA authentication is also be needed during start up.
+Start the node server.
+A 2FA code is sent to your phone - enter the code under configuration and press save.

-The user must specify the sync unit(s) where the cameras are registered - A comman separated list is ok if more than 1 sync unit is being used.
-If no sync unit is used specify NONE
+The node runs and extracts the differnt networks that are defind in Blink.
+They will be added to the configuration and then select (Type) Enabled or Disabled.
+Save and restart
+Go through the 2FA procedure again and the node should be up and running

 Note, the API does not handle special characters in the camera and sync names - please remove/rename those before setting upthe node

-ShortPoll is heart beat from controller node, LongPoll updates data.
+ShortPoll is currently not used, LongPoll updates data.
 Do not run update too often, as system may get throttled by Blink - Suggested to be more than 60sec between updates

 # Still to be done
-I only have 3 camera types - Mini, doorbell and Outdoot (new) - I do not know the older camera's name.
+I only have 3 camera types - Mini, doorbell and Outdoor (new) - I do not know the older camera's name.
 If you have those please enable debug and click update camera and provide log file and I can update this

 Plan is to add ability to send pictures of emails/videos taken.

 # misc
-Based on blink API https://github.com/fronzbot/blinkpy
+Based on blink API https://github.com/fronzbot/blinkpy - but somewhat modified